hmmclean/Machine-Learning-Project_Project-4/README.md

 ## Set Baseline
 To determine a baseline a deep learning model and RL model were made (RPSLS_DeepL_Model_Random_Actions and RPSLS_DQN_Model_Random).
 This allowed us to see how an agent would perform in a truly random environment.
 In the graphic below you can see that the random models are performing just above the expected probability for this game with an accuracy score of 40% for the deep learning model and a positive sum, or cumulative reward, of 1 for the RL model.
 Implying the model is learning a little but not very well.
-However, once you add in a strategy, in this case, it was weighting the probabilities for rock, paper, scissors, lizard, and Spock, from the website's player data, the model's ability to learn the game jumps significantly with a much larger positive cumulative reward of 418.
+However, once you add in a strategy to the model (RPSLS_DQN_Model_Strategy), in this case, it was weighting the probabilities for rock, paper, scissors, lizard, and Spock, from the website's player data, the model's ability to learn the game jumps significantly with a much larger positive cumulative reward of 418.
 <br>
 <br>
 <p align="center">